HOME Tokyo and Surroundings Tokyo Tokyo Station Tokyo Sweets Souvenir Guide: 8 Popular Stores to Find Luxury, Made-in-Japan, and Classic Treats

 The basement food floor is a haven for confectionery lovers, showcasing renowned sweets from across Japan alongside Tokyo’s latest dessert trends.

 What makes this spot truly special is the variety of sweets unique to Tokyo, ranging from beautifully crafted traditional Japanese confections to exquisite Western pastries.
-You’ll find well-loved favorites like Toraya’s yokan and Suzukake’s wasanbon, as well as international names like Ladurée and Pierre Hermé Paris.
+You’ll find well-loved favorites like Toraya’s yokan (a smooth, sweet red bean jelly) and Suzukake’s wasanbon (delicate, melt-in-your-mouth sugar candies), alongside international names like Ladurée and Pierre Hermé Paris, known for their luxurious macarons and pastries.
 With their elegant packaging, these treats also make perfect gifts.
 In addition to the classics, the store offers a wide array of seasonal delights made with fresh, timely ingredients, ensuring every visit brings something new to enjoy.

 Clear signage in English and Chinese makes navigation easy, and the information counters offer multilingual support to assist international visitors.
 There’s also a dedicated tax-free counter, ensuring a smooth shopping experience for everyone.
 What truly sets Isetan apart is the attentive customer service: staff are courteous and professional, creating a calm and welcoming atmosphere where you can take your time and enjoy a relaxed shopping experience.